 When a marriage is in distress, the partners may disagree about the causes of the problems and/or the solutions to the dilemma.
 Each person is often over-focused on the negative contributions of the other, expects that person to change in order to restore the marriage to health, and is defensive and/or blind to their own contributions.
 The marriage then becomes "stuck" where neither party can or is willing to take action toward change.

 When one partner is "leaning out of the marriage", they are often resistent to pursuing marriage counseling, fearing that they will be dragged back into a marriage that is fraught with pain and unmet needs.
 Discernement Counseling is not treatment - it is not marriage therapy.
-Discernment Counseling is focused on assessment and developing clear treatment options.
-At the end of the process, the partners will have sufficient information and clarity to make an informed decision about which option meets their needs and addresses their concerns.
+Discernment Counseling is focused on assessment and the development of clear action options.
+At the end of the process, each partner will have additional information and greater clarity to make an informed decision about the future of the marriage.

 Couples going through this assessment process can expect to gain